 In C++ static methods and fields are elements that do not belong to a particular instance but belong directly to the class itself.
-This means that you can access them without needing to create an object of the class.
+This means you can access them without the need to create an object of the class.

-Static methods and fields have their advantages, but also their disadvantages.
+Static methods and fields have their advantages, but also their drawbacks.
 If you want to learn more about them, and when to use them and when not to, read the article I provided.

 If you want to learn more about Static Methods and Variables